ukhsa-collaboration/PHEindicatormethods/cran-comments.md

-## First submission of updated package version 1.1.1
+## Resubmission of updated package version 1.1.1
+In this resubmission I have replaced spaces with %20s in a URL referenced in phe_life_expectancy.Rd

-This package release v1.1.1 replaces the previous release v1.0.8 currently available on CRAN
+This package release v1.1.1 will replace the previous release v1.0.8 currently available on CRAN

-## Amendments in this version
+## Amendments in v1.1.1
 3 new functions have been added:

 * phe_quantiles